asrivast28/ramBLe/README.md

 For building the debug version of the executable, the following can be executed:
 <pre><code>scons DEBUG=1
 </code></pre>
-Debug version of the executable is named `ccd_debug`.
+Debug version of the executable is named `csl_debug`.

 #### Logging
 By default, logging is disabled in the release build and enabled in the debug build.